-Reagan and Sheree Hamilton have come a long way in the dairy industry in a very short time.
-In 2018, as young sheep farmers and shearers with no previous dairying experience, they purchased a small dairy farm near Wakool in the western Riverina region of NSW.
+Reagan and Sherrie Hamilton have come a long way in the dairy industry in a very short time.
+In 2018, as young sheep farmers and shearers with no previous dairying experience, they purchased a small dairy farm near Wakool in the western Riverina region of New South Wales.

 They started milking 10 cows through the 20-a-side herringbone parlour, aiming to use the milk to rear some calves.
-However, they soon had more milk than they needed so began selling about 500 litres per day to a processor whose tankers passed by their gate.
-"We got the first milk cheque and we thought - gee, this is alright!" said Reagan.
+Once the heifer calves they reared entered the milking herd, they soon had more milk than needed so began selling about 500 litres per day to a processor whose tankers passed by their gate.
+"We got the first milk cheque and we thought - gee, this is alright!" says Reagan.

-So the Hamiltons bought 65 more cows and started to think of themselves as dairy farmers.
+The Hamiltons bought 65 more cows and started to consider themselves dairy farmers.
 However, they then had to endure tough times as conditions were dry and with irrigation water out of reach at \$600 per megalitre they were unable to grow any forage.

-By the end of 2019 it still hadn't rained, so Reagan and Sheree advertised to sell all the cows but could not find a buyer.
+By the end of 2019 it still hadn't rained, so Reagan and Sherrie advertised to sell all the cows but could not find a buyer.